 Practicing gratitude goes a long way in making our hearts feel lighter, which in turn, relaxes us into sleep.

 Before going to bed, you can try making a list of all the good things that happened that day and all the people you are grateful to have in your life.
-If you are the religious kind, then may be hum out a little prayer for someone you love.
-If you are an atheist, then you could close your eyes and send the person your love.
+If you are the religious kind, then maybe hum out a little prayer for someone you love.
+If you are an atheist, then you could close your eyes and send the person you love.